Brazil Data Center Water Consumption Market Size and Share

 By Data-Centre Type: Cloud providers strengthen lead

-Cloud operators held 48% expenditure in 2024, translating into 22 billion liters within the Brazil water consumption market share and rising at 15.6% CAGR.
+Cloud operators held 48% expenditure in 2024, translating into 22 billion liters within the Brazil data center water consumption market share and rising at 15.6% CAGR.
 Their hyperscale economics support proprietary grey-water plants and AI-optimised cooling stacks that smaller enterprise halls cannot match.
 Microsoft’s zero-water adiabatic project blueprint is slated for its next São Paulo availability zone, underpinning corporate climate pledges.

 Geography Analysis